Ten of Cups Farm conversation on Finances and Life

 Maggie: There’s just so much material available here in this question.
 And it shows many aspects of privilege.
 For example, if you’re a person who has chronic illness or chronic pain, and you’re using your personal money to pay for the health care that you need, and another person does not have any chronic illnesses or chronic pain and is using all their personal money to just buy things that feel pleasurable that they want on top of everything else.
 Again, referring back to that thing about equality versus equity.
 That informs us about where we need to move and shift even further.

-Alex: “How much fuck the cops” really influenced every aspect of our lives, but to try to speak specifically about how it relates to finances, wow.
+Silas: “How much fuck the cops” really influenced every aspect of our lives.
 Going back to the early days of contract making, it was a big part of identifying the reality that some of the early inclinations towards a contract were to protect the hoarded wealth of those who already had it.
-And when the question and quotes emerged, it was just kind of a helpful — we have many of these now — sound bite to pause and mention: “In this conversation, I’m feeling the ‘how much fuck the cops’ question.”
-And as we started to formulate some of our plans or dreams or ideas about how we could impact actual change on the lives of the people within our community, meaning securing more people’s livelihood, future, and possible safety and well being, as well as moving some of our money in directions that were aligned with our mutual aid values, we had to recognize that we were coming into territory where the systems weren’t currently in place to support our beliefs and our actions.
-And so depending on how we maneuvered through them, there were places where we could be in danger of being reprimanded or getting in trouble.
+And when the question and quotes emerged, it was just kind of a helpful– we have many of these now–sound bite to pause and mention: “in this conversation, I’m feeling the how much fuck the cops question.”
+As we started to formulate some of our plans about how we could impact actual change on the lives of the people within our community, meaning securing more people’s livelihood, future and possible safety and well being, as well as moving some of our money in directions that were aligned with our mutual aid values, we had to recognize that we were coming into territory where the systems weren’t currently in place to support our beliefs and our actions.
+Depending on how we maneuvered through them, there were places where we could be in danger of being reprimanded or getting in trouble.
 And for some people, especially the people with more class privilege, and more patterned conformity and willingness to go along, and stakes in the status quo, it was really challenging to imagine breaking rules or stepping outside of normative expectations.
-So ‘how much fuck the cops’ in a financial way came to really represent: how much are we as a collective willing to actually, physically do the things with our actual money and our names that will ensure the most radical collective healing and well-being, despite what is in place systematically for us to be validated, recognized, or approaching things in a legal way?
+So how much fuck the cops in a financial way, came to really represent: how much are we as a collective willing to actually, physically do the things with our actual money and our names that will ensure the most radical collective healing and well-being, despite what is in place systematically for us to be validated, recognized, or approaching things in a legal way?

-Maggie: Yeah, yes to all that.
-I just had the thought that, even among supposedly very radical communities out there, my experience is that there’s still a lot of power in the lie —my opinion is it’s a lie — that it’s possible to cooperate with all of the systems of oppression that we live under, and still be radical or still pursue the most true and right shining abundant reality that we are trying to go for.
+Maggie: Even among supposedly very radical communities out there, my experience is that there’s still a lot of power in the lie that it’s possible to cooperate with all of the systems of oppression that we live under, and still be radical or still pursue the most true and right shining abundant reality that we are trying to go for.
 And we had to work out a lot of kinks to be in shared opinion about that.

-Alex: I just want to note that after all these years of asking the question “how much fuck the cops” the stickiness has really gone away, and those who have stuck it out are really on the same page now about what the answer is: “a whole helluva lot.”
+Silas: After all these years of asking the question “how much fuck the cops” the stickiness has really gone away and those who have stuck it out are really on the same page now about what the answer is: “a whole helluva lot…one hundred percent actually”

 Another area of stickiness has to do with inherited wealth, and the wealth that is available in some of our families of origin and the conversations that are needed to be had with those families of origin.
 Some of whom have come to value and respect us as a family to varying degrees, and some who feel open and inclined to treat everyone in this household as a partner to their offspring.
 But that’s been sticky and it puts a lot of pressure on the offspring of those parents who have money and resources to share to be having a lot of really hard conversations.

-Alex: Oh, I mean, there is a huge sticky conversation that has to do with our family planning and the reality that we have a complex relationship to incredible abundance and security as well as limitations and scarcity.
-We’ve always had the plan and intention to build another house on the land here for Gabe and I to live in to open more space in this main house, especially for the children that are going to come and continue to be born into this family.
+Silas: There is a huge sticky conversation that has to do with our family planning and the reality that we have a complex relationship to incredible abundance and security as well as limitations and scarcity.
+We’ve always had the plan to build another house on the land here for Bird and I to live in to open more space in this main house, especially for the children that are going to come and continue to be born into this family.
 And we’re extremely financially limited largely because of some of that violence that we’ve incurred systemically through that time we talked about, and because of the reality of our financial limitations.
 In the process of family planning, we’re trying to do the work of prioritizing the different needs, wants, and desired timelines.
-Weighing the costs (whether they be money or labors: emotional, physical, and spiritual) of building a new house, versus having another baby.
+Weighing the costs, whether they be money or labors: emotional, physical, and spiritual of building a new house, versus having another baby.
 So much is required of both of those processes, and we’re doing our best to not have them be pitted against each other.

 Question 5: What does maintenance of the financial part of your relationships look like?
 You mentioned having many retreats about finances.
 Can you say more about what kinds of topics those have covered or what methods you’ve used to work things out?

-Alex: I’ll start by talking about our finance concentrations a little.
-Since 2019, we have had yearly finance concentrations, which tend to be a long weekend where we sit in all-day sessions together and we share the work of facilitation.
-In the weeks leading up we’re asking ourselves “What’s up financially right now?
-What do we need to talk about, process, grieve, learn more about, make plans about?”
-Then we create an overall structure of sessions, usually four or five a day, a couple hours long, and go through those things.
+Silas: Since 2019, we have had yearly Finance Concentrations, which tend to be a long weekend where we sit in all day sessions together and we share the work of facilitation.
+In the weeks leading up we’re asking ourselves, what’s up financially right now?
+What do we need to talk about, process, grieve, learn more about, make plans about?
+Then we create an overall structure of sessions, usually four or five a day, and go through those things.
 Some examples of sessions:

 • Value, Contribution, and Division of Labor AKA Web of Support